 Please note that the Family Education Rights and Privacy Act (FERPA) restricts employer use of student resumes.
 Organizations receiving such information may use it only for the purpose of evaluating candidates for employment within their own organization.
 Thus, employers may not transmit (or re-disclose) student information to any other employer or third party, nor to others within the employing organization for something other than employment purposes.
 If an organization improperly re-discloses student records, Federal law prohibits that party from obtaining student records for a period of at least five years.

-Serving alcohol should not be a part of the recruitment process.
+Serving alcohol during the recruitment process is prohibited.
 The University of Michigan Student Policy on Alcohol and Other Drugs can be found at the following link http://alcohol-

 Companies who fail to comply with the guidelines and policies may be excluded from future recruiting privileges at the College of Engineering.